 - Educational sessions were held at Grand Convention 2017; in 2018 at Adelphean Compass, District Leadership Conference, and Leadership Seminar; and at Grand Convention 2019.
 These sessions were designed for collegiate officers and alumnae volunteers on topics relating to inclusive leadership, cultivating an inclusive sisterhood, understanding our history, and support the identities and lived experiences of members.
 DEI concepts continue to be infused into facilitator training and sessions for in-person experiences.

 - Launched Talk About It Tuesdays, an educational series consisting of both webinars, educational posts on social media, and an online community, for members to learn and engage with one another on various topics including diversity, equity, and inclusion; health and safety; and other topics impact our members today.

-- Provide education and resources for members to understand Alpha Delta Pi History, its impact today, and how we move forward to be a more inclusive organization.
+- Provided education and resources for members to understand Alpha Delta Pi history, its impact today, and how we move forward to be a more inclusive organization.
 This item includes the Summer 2020 issues of The Adelphean, training, education, and resource development.

-- Build out support and resources for already existing Diversity & Inclusion Officers in our collegiate chapters, whether at chapter-level or on the campus Panhellenic.
+- Built out support and resources for already existing Diversity & Inclusion Officers in our collegiate chapters, whether at chapter-level or on the campus Panhellenic.

-- Develop a bias incident reporting form and support procedures laid out, disseminated, and assessed for continued improvement.
+- Developed a bias incident reporting form and support procedures laid out, disseminated, and assessed for continuous improvement.

-- Create affinity spaces on Facebook for LGBTQ+ identified members, BIPOC (Black, Indigenous, People of Color) members, and Interfaith discussion.
+- Created affinity spaces on Facebook for LGBTQ+ identified members, BIPOC (Black, Indigenous, People of Color) members, and Interfaith discussion.